 The researchers found that dust cools down the hotter dayside but also warms the night side, effectively widening the planet’s `habitable zone‘, the range of distances from the star where surface water could exist.
 Detection and characterization of potentially habitable distant planets is currently most effective for these types of worlds.

-The results, published today in Nature Communications, also show that for planets in general, cooling by airborne dust could play a significant role at the inner edge of this habitable zone, where it gets so hot that planets might lose their surface water and become inhabitable — in a scenario thought to have occurred on Venus.
+The results, published today (June 9) in the journal Nature Communications, also show that for planets in general, cooling by airborne dust could play a significant role at the inner edge of this habitable zone, where it gets so hot that planets might lose their surface water and become inhabitable — in a scenario thought to have occurred on Venus.

 As water is lost from the planet and its oceans shrink, the amount of dust in the atmosphere can increase and, as a result, cool the planet down.
 This process is a so-called negative climate feedback, postponing the planet’s loss of its water.

 Crucially, the research also suggests that the presence of dust must be accounted for in the search for key biomarkers indicative of life — such as the presence of methane — as it can obscure their signatures as observed by astronomers.

 The experts suggest that these results mean exoplanets must be very carefully considered before being potentially rejected in the search for habitable distant worlds.